What Is Square Foot Gardening? Check Out My Backyard Vegetable Garden!

+Today, we are talking about Square Foot Gardening!!
 Last week, I mentioned that we were working on adding a backyard vegetable gardening.
 Well, it happened!
 I’m not going to lie – it took a little while.
 But it’s only because I wanted a cage built around my plot to keep the squirrels away.
-My backyard is like Great Adventure for my local town animals.
+My backyard feels like an amusement park for my local town animals.
 I have rabbits, birds, squirrels and my dogs all racing around having fun.

 What is Square Foot Gardening?